ncase/anxiety/scenes/act2.md

 # act2e

-h: FUCKDAMMIT.
+h: ASSDAMMIT.

 `hong({body:"yell", mouth:"yell"})`

 h: You know what?
 You're *irrational*.

-h: Everyone already knows emotions are irrational!
+h: Everyone knows emotions are irrational!
 Especially fear!

 `hong({body:"facepalm_2"})`

-h: You're nothing but neuro-chemicals.
-You're just a useless evolutionary leftover like my appendix or wisdom teeth.
+h: You're just a useless evolutionary leftover, like my appendix or wisdom teeth!

+`hong({body:"yell", mouth:"yell"})`

+h: Hell, this whole wolf metaphor is stupid!
+You're just a bunch of neuro-chemicals in my head.

 `hong({body:"cross", mouth:"cross"})`

-h: So why should I listen to a worthless, irrational shitstain like you?!
+h: So why should I listen to a worthless, irrational, non-existent piece of shit like you?!

-`bb({eyes:"sad"})`
+`bb({eyes:"sad", MOUTH_LOCK:true})`

 b: ...